idealo/imagededup/mkdocs/docs/methods/cnn.md

 ## class CNN
 Find duplicates using CNN and/or generates CNN features given a single image or a directory of images.
 The module can be used for 2 purposes: Feature generation and duplicate detection.

-* Feature generation: To propagate an image through a Convolutional Neural Network architecture and generate features.
+- Feature generation: To propagate an image through a Convolutional Neural Network architecture and generate features.
 The generated features can be used at a later time for deduplication.
-There are two possibilities to get features: a) At a single image level: Using the method 'encode_image', the CNN feature for a single image can be obtained. b) At a directory level: In case features for several images need to be generated, the images can be placed in a directory and features for all of the images can be obtained using the 'encode_images' method.
+There are two possibilities to get features:

+- At a single image level: Using the method 'encode_image', the CNN feature for a single image can be obtained.

+- At a directory level: In case features for several images need to be generated, the images can be placed in a directory and features for all of the images can be obtained using the 'encode_images' method.

-* Duplicate detection: Find duplicates either using the feature mapping generated previously using 'encode_images' or using a Path to the directory that contains the images that need to be deduplicated.
+- Duplicate detection: Find duplicates either using the feature mapping generated previously using 'encode_images' or using a Path to the directory that contains the images that need to be deduplicated.
 There are 2 inputs that can be provided to the find_duplicates function: a) Dictionary generated using 'encode_images' function above. b) Using the Path of the directory where all images are present.

 If a list of file names to remove are desired, then the function find_duplicates_to_remove can be used with either the path to the image directory as input or the dictionary with features.
 A threshold for similarity should be considered.
 ### \_\_init\_\_